Tales from the Brown Desk – Episode 8 – OWI & DUI

 Kassi Rigney – Well, something else.
 Once you start ranking up multiple convictions, then you’re going to start facing administrative consequences.
-Which is what the BMV is an administrative body, and they can take action against you that’s not considered criminal.
-They can a judge you a habitual traffic offender and suspend your license.
+Which is what the BMV is, an administrative body.
+And they can take action against you that’s not considered criminal.
+They can judge you a habitual traffic offender and suspend your license.
 And that’s something they can do separate of any criminal case.
 So that’s additional.

 Jacob Rigney – Yeah.
 And in fact, you can lose your license for five years, even with just one DUI.
-If you have one major offense, like a DUI or a reckless driving, or even I think driving while suspended, and nine tickets within a 10 year period, then your habitual traffic violator.
-And the bureau will administratively suspend your license for five years if you pick up three majors, which would include your three DUI scenario.
-They’ll suspend your license administratively for 10 years.
+If you have one major offense, like a DUI or a reckless driving, or even driving while suspended, and nine tickets within a 10 year period, then you’re a habitual traffic violator.
+And the bureau will administratively suspend your license for five years.
+If you pick up three majors, which would include the three DUI scenario, they’ll suspend your license administratively for 10 years.
 So there are large collateral consequences sometimes to these things that there’s not a lot you can do about.
 Especially if you’ve already pled guilty.

 Teri Ulm – Is a lifetime suspension a thing?

 Kassi Rigney – Not anymore.
-And if people are out there living under a lifetime suspension, give us a call, cause after 10 years we can help you get that done.
-The legislator has recognized that lifetime suspensions just aren’t generally even good for the community.
-People can’t function in today’s society, so it’s maxed out a 10 year suspensions.
+And if people are out there living under a lifetime suspension, give us a call, cause after 10 years we can help you.
+The legislators have recognized that lifetime suspensions are not generally good for the community.
+People can’t function in today’s society.
+So it’s maxed out a 10 year suspensions.

 Jacob Rigney – Right.
 There are people out there in the community who are suspended for life.
 They changed the law, in 2014, and did away with lifetime suspensions.
 So new people are not getting lifetime suspensions.
 But the people who got them before, still have them.
 And those weren’t vacated just because they changed the law.
 So the people from… who had their license forfeited for life before 2014 are still suspended for life.
 And some of them aren’t even eligible to have their lifetime suspension rescinded, yet.
 You have to go 10 years, I think.
 Although it depends on how you’ve got there.
 I think sometimes you get it done after three.
 But yeah.
 Lifetime suspension used to be a thing, and still is for some people who were living out there.
 You got it when you were convicted of the level, not the level six, the D felony, operating as a habitual traffic violator.
 So the five and 10 year suspension I just described is called a habitual traffic violator suspension.
 If you get caught driving on that, it was a D felony, still a level six felony.
 And as a result of that conviction, if it stayed a felony, your license would be forfeited for life.
 And then if you got caught driving on your lifetime forfeiture, that was a level C felony, a class C felony, back in the day.
 So I carried a penalty of 2 to 8 years in prison.
 Just for driving.